EnterpriseDB/repmgr/README.md

 - `repmgr` - a command-line tool used to perform administrative tasks such as:
     - setting up standby servers
-    - promoting a standby server to master
+    - promoting a standby server to primary
-    - switching over master and standby servers
+    - switching over primary and standby servers
     - displaying the status of servers in the replication cluster

 - `repmgrd` is a daemon which actively monitors servers in a replication cluster and performs the following tasks:
     - monitoring and recording replication performance
-    - performing failover by detecting failure of the master and promoting the most suitable standby server
+    - performing failover by detecting failure of the primary and promoting the most suitable standby server
     - provide notifications about events in the cluster to a user-defined script which can perform tasks such as sending alerts by email

-`repmgr` supports and enhances PostgreSQL's built-in streaming replication, which provides a single read/write master server and one or more read-only standbys containing near-real time copies of the master server's database.
+`repmgr` supports and enhances PostgreSQL's built-in streaming replication, which provides a single read/write primary server and one or more read-only standbys containing near-real time copies of the primary server's database.

 ### Concepts